-At Mount Stewart Schools we believe that children deserve the best possible start to their education.
+At Mount Stewart Schools, we believe that children deserve the best possible start to their education.
 Our Early Years team strive to provide an environment where children feel safe, happy, supported and secure.
 We consider each child's interests, wants and needs so that they are ready to learn and achieve well.
-We are committed to providing a quality Early Years education that is; creative, challenging, active and broad in order to develop a thirst and excitement for learning.
+We are committed to providing a quality Early Years education that is; creative, challenging, active, and broad to develop a thirst and excitement for learning.

 We believe that the Early Years are critical in children's development and that the EYFS builds a firm basis for future learning, development and independence.
 Therefore we educate the whole child and promote independence, curiosity, respect and resilience.